 ELAC

 In addition, for so long as there are more than 21 ELLs in attendance, as is current practice, Urban Montessori will have an English Learner Advisory Committee (ELAC) or equivalent.
 All families have the opportunity to participate on the school’s ELAC, with parents of ELLs comprising at least the same percentage of the ELAC membership as ELLs constitute of the School’s total student population.
-The ELAC will advise the Head of School and staff on programs and services for English learners, advise the School Leadership on the development of the Single Plan for Student Achievement (SPSA), develop the school's needs assessment, implement the school's annual language census, and help make parents aware of the importance of regular school attendance.
+The ELAC will advise the Head of School and staff on programs and services for English learners, advise the School Leadership on the development of the School Plan for Student Achievement (SPSA), develop the school's needs assessment, implement the school's annual language census, and help make parents aware of the importance of regular school attendance.

 Opportunities for Family Involvement